 Hesperia Córdoba – This is a wonderful boutique hotel that is located on the banks of the Guadalquivir river.
 All rooms are extremely modern, clean and they also have a rooftop pool to take the edge off a hot day.
 Click here to see their latest prices.

-Airbnb – There are a number of private rooms and full apartments available on Airbnb that can be a great budget option if travelling as a couple, as a family or with friends.
+Airbnb – There are a number of private rooms and full apartments (this apartment is modern and well located!) available on Airbnb that can be a great budget option if travelling as a couple, as a family or with friends.
 Click here to get up to $40 off your first stay with Airbnb!

 Not quite what you’re looking for?
 Click here to browse other hotels in Cordoba!